wp-plugins/opt-in-panda/readme.txt

 Opt-In Panda gives visitors a reason to subscribe right now in return to instant access to your valuable content (e.g. downloads, discounts, videos and so on).

-Hide your premium content behind an optin form and watch your email subscription rates burst through the roof.
+Hide your premium content behind an optin form (subscription widget) and watch your email subscription rates burst through the roof.
 Easily create in-content freebies and serve them to your subscribers only.

 With Opt-In Panda, you will be able: